-The subjects benefit from a single car garage to the rear.
-This is of brick/block construction, finished externally in render and brickwork with a flat roof overlaid in felt.
-Internally, inspection was restricted due to a large number of stored items and vehicles.
+Garages and permanent outbuildings The subjects benefit from a single car detached garage.
+This is formed in timber with a pitched roof overlaid in felt.
+Rainwater drainage was seen to be via PVC gutters and downpipes.
+Access was obtained to the garage via timber double doors to the front and a timber single door to the side.
+Internal inspection was restricted due to some stored items.
+To the rear of the garage there is also a timber shed.
 Visually inspected.
-The subjects benefit from private garden grounds to the immediate front, gable and rear elevations.
-These areas are given over to a paved and gravel driveway providing off street parking, paved pathways, grass and planted beds.
-Boundary definition is predominantly via timber fencing and hedging, Visually inspected.
-The ceilings are formed in plasterboard.
+Outside areas and boundaries The subjects benefit from private garden grounds to the front, gable and rear elevations.
+These areas are given over to a large gravel driveway providing off-street parking, concrete hard-standing, paving, grass, timber decking and artificial grass.
+Boundary definition varies between masonry retaining walls, timber fencing, hedging and metal railings.
+Visually inspected.
+Ceilings Ceilings are formed in plasterboard.
 Visually inspected from floor level.
-The internal walls are formed in plasterboard.
+Internal walls Internal walls are formed in hard plaster or plasterboard.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Flooring throughout is of suspended timber joist construction.
-At the time of inspection the house was furnished and fitted with floor coverings throughout and, as such, no detailed sight of the flooring was possible.
-No access to any sub floor void was found.
-The sub floor area has not been inspected.
+Floors including sub floors Flooring throughout is of suspended timber joist construction.
+At the time of inspection the house was fully furnished and fitted with floor coverings throughout and as such no detailed sight of the flooring was possible.
+No access to any sub-floor void was found.
+The sub-floor area has not been inspected.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.